-Slate and tile fixing should be in accordance with BS 8000-6.
+Slate and tile fixing should be in accordance with BS 8000-6 and the manufacturer's recommendations.

 7.9.6.2 Fixing timber batten

 Battens and counter battens should be graded to meet requirements recommended in BS 5534 in respect to timber species, permissible characteristics and defects and preservative treatment.
 Battens should be at least 1200mm in length and supported at each end and intermediately by at least three rafters, trusses or walls.
 Stagger butt joints over intermediate supports, splay nail each batten end and nail battens to each rafter.